Tractables/ProbabilisticCircuits.jl/docs/src/manual/demo.md

 num_parameters(pc)
 ```

-In the case that we have literals as input units, PCs also can be thought of as a parameterized LogicCircuit (See `LogicCircuit.jl` docs for more details).
+In the case that we have literals as input units, PCs can also be thought of as adding paramters to a LogicCircuit to define a distribution (See `LogicCircuit.jl` docs for more details).
 To get the corresponding logical formula, we can:

 ```@example demo
 tree_formula_string(pc)